WafflesSoftware/WafflesSoftware/README.md

 My current Projects:
 * CodeBuddy (text-editor, posted)
-* My App in electron (not posted yet)
+* My App in electron (not done yet)
-* A Terminal in python (terminal, posted)
+* A Terminal in python (terminal, done)
-* And a few more GUI templates in electron (not posted yet)

-And that was it!
+And that's it!
 Thanks for visiting my profile!